gabemartin/grunt-jekyll-boilerplate/README.md

 ### Warning

-Although I'd be happy if a lot of smart people contributed to this project and made it fast, bulletproof, better written, etc., this is up here to provide myself with a solid starting point for starting new projects.
+Although I'd be happy if a lot of smart people contributed to this project and made it fast, bulletproof, better written, etc., this is up here to provide myself with a solid starting point for new projects.
 It works for me, but I can't guarantee it will work for you.

 ### Credits